cisagov/ScubaGear/baselines/aad.md

   Access controls > Grant > Grant Access > Require authentication strength > <b>Phishing-resistant MFA</b>
 </pre>

-#### MS.AAD.3.7v1 instructions:
+#### MS.AAD.3.7v1 Instructions

-1. Create a conditional access policy requiring a user's device to be either hybrid Azure AD joined or compliant during authentication.
+1. Create a conditional access policy requiring a user's device to be either Microsoft Entra hybrid joined or compliant during authentication.
 Configure the following policy settings in the new conditional access policy, per the values below:

 <pre>
   Users > Include > <b>All users</b>

   Target resources > Cloud apps > <b>All cloud apps</b>

-  Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Hybrid Azure AD joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
+  Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Microsoft Entra hybrid joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
 </pre>

-#### MS.AAD.3.8v1 instructions:
+#### MS.AAD.3.8v1 Instructions

 1. Create a conditional access policy requiring a user to be on a managed device when registering for MFA.
 Configure the following policy settings in the new conditional access policy, per the values below: